TIW-2016-17/tiwlabs/lab1/Readme.md

 ## Exercise8.
 Filter logger

-> Let's create a filter that allows control and trace every  step of the user.
+> Let's create a filter that allows us control and trace every  step of the user.
 We will reuse part of the code of exercise 2 servlet headers .

 1. Create a new package in `es.uc3m.tiw.lab1.filters`
 2. Create a new filter in the former package (New-> Filter)